facelessdevv/filimo-web/README.md

 # 🎬 Filimo Movie Explorer (React)

 A modern web version of the Filimo Movie Explorer built with **React**, designed to simulate a rich movie browsing experience.
-Inspired by the Android Jetpack Compose version, this app uses hardcoded Filimo-style API data and mimics production-ready features like movie rows, pagination, dark/light mode, RTL layout, and local likes.
+This app uses hardcoded Filimo-style API data and mimics production-ready features like movie rows, pagination, dark/light mode, RTL layout, and local likes.

 > This project focuses on frontend architecture, component reusability, and responsive UI.